jaredly/j3/Roadmap.md

 - [x] move the web UI over to the new type checking and valdiation

 - [ ] ok, so changing a node needs to remove the previous dealio, so it's not hanging around
+	-

 - [ ] also, get we get a force-directed graph in here?

+- [ ] record matches!!!!
+Making so much progress.
+- [ ] why does the error stick around?

 HOVERY things
 - [ ] filter out keywords